 — Charles Blow

-Just 3 daily bursts of 10 minutes of exercise is enough to start healing your nervous system.
+Just 3 daily bursts of 10 minutes of exercise are enough to heal your nervous system.
 Don’t hold all these emotions inside; let them out!
 Do some sit-ups or pushups in your living room.
 Or go for a walk or a jog.

 “The paradox of trauma is that it has both the power to destroy and the power to transform and resurrect.”